networkop/tkng/content/dns/_index.md

-## Kubernetes Service Discovery -- Server side
+## Service Discovery -- Server side

 CoreDNS implements the Kubernetes DNS spec in a [dedicated plugin](https://coredns.io/plugins/kubernetes/) that gets compiled into a static binary and deployed in a Kubernetes cluster as a Deployment and exposed as a ClusterIP service.
 This means that all communications with the DNS service inside a cluster are subject to the same network forwarding rules used by normal Pods and set up by the [CNI](/cni/) and [Services](/services/) plugins.